Embracing partnerships and local expertise can help an idea go global.

 News of this success spread along Madagascar’s coastline from village to village, and across the wider Indian Ocean via learning exchanges between fishing communities.

-As of 2020, this periodic fishery closure model has been replicated over 500 times across the tropics.
+As of 2023, this periodic fishery closure model has been replicated over 470 times across the Madagascar alone.

 The closures’ success sparked the community’s interest in broader fisheries management and marine conservation.